 Getting the school routine right for children living between two homes takes practice, but it is possible.
-And it is one of the most important things you can do for your kids as separated parents.
+And it is one of the most important things you can do for your kids.

 BACK TO SCHOOL TIPS FOR SEPARATED AND DIVORCED PARENTS